deckhouse/virtualization/docs/USER_GUIDE.md

 - Run `sysprep` with the `/generalize` option, or use tools to reset unique identifiers (SID, hostname, etc.).

-Example of creating a VM clone:
+Resource for creating a VM clone:

 ```yaml
 apiVersion: virtualization.deckhouse.io/v1alpha2